DISCOVER THE BEST SWISS LANDMARKS

 6. Abbey Library of Saint Gall

-Founded in 719 by Irish monk Gallus, the Abbey Library of Saint Gall is one of the oldest and most important libraries in Europe.
+Founded in 719 by the Irish monk Gallus, the Abbey Library of Saint Gall is one of the oldest and most important libraries in Europe.
 And most likely, the most beautiful one!
 It houses around 170,000 books and manuscripts, including some of the earliest known texts written in Switzerland.

 There is one catch – you cannot take pictures of this stunning Swiss sight.
 To have a memory, the very clever marketing team displayed a big poster of the library which you – you guessed it – can take a photo of!
 Do not tell me, that the Swiss do not know how to market their attractions.